Linaro/squad/doc/ci.rst

 2 LAVA servers).

 For the CI loop integration to work, you need to run a few extra processes beyond the web interface.
-See :ref:`install_python` for details.
+See :ref:`production_install_ref_label` for details.

 .. _ci_job_ref_label: